ctglab/miXer/README.md

 - **sampleType**: Either **T** (Test) or **C** (Control); CNV calling will be done for **T** samples using **C** samples as controls.

 ## miXer Configuration - Support files
-Two separate sets of support files are required: one for EXCAVATOR2 and one for miXer.
-Each set must be organized into its own dedicated folder:
+Two sets of support files are required: one for EXCAVATOR2 and one for miXer.

-#### EXCAVATOR2 support
+#### EXCAVATOR2-specific support
-Four files are required:
 - **CentromerePosition_hgVersion.txt**: Containing the coordinates of the centromeres for the considered human genome assembly.
 - **ChromosomeCoordinate_hgVersion.txt**: Containing the coordinates of chromosomes.
 - **Gap_hgVersion.txt**: Containing gap annotations.
 - **mappability_track_hgVersion.bw**: Required in order to annotate each target region with their average mappability.

-#### miXer support
+#### miXer-specific support
-One file is required:
 - **GRC_pseudoautosomal_regions_hgVersion.gz**: Annotation track contraining PAR regions

+miXer expects the following files to be located together in a single directory.

 ## miXer Configuration - EXCAVATOR2 Singularity file
 At the moment, to run miXer, the `.sif` file of EXCAVATOR2 is required.
 Instructions on how to obtain it are to be found [in EXCAVATOR2 repository.](https://github.com/ctglab/excavator2)